Washington, D.C. – In response to the results of the April 26 primary contests, LCV President Gene Karpinski issued the following statement:

 “Today Big Polluters and their allies in Congress launched yet another failed attack on the EPA and Army Corps’ Clean Water Rule, which restores important safeguards for the small streams that feed into the drinking water supply of one in three Americans.
 At a

-WASHINGTON, DC— The League of Conservation Voters (LCV) Action Fund, which works to elect candidates who will implement sound environmental policies, announced today its endorsement of Ron Wyden for re-election to the U.S. Senate from Oregon.
-Senator Wyden has worked to promote clean energy, protect our environment and combat climate change.
+WASHINGTON, D.C.— The League of Conservation Voters (LCV) Action Fund, which works to elect candidates who will implement sound environmental policies, announced today its endorsement of Angie Craig for Congress (MN-2).
+Craig has considerable experience advocating for public health and has made combating climate change a key part of her campaign platform.

-WASHINGTON, D.C. – In response to the Energy and Power Subcommittee’s passage of H.J.Res.
-71 and 72, which would remove EPA limits on carbon pollution from power plants, LCV Vice President of Government Affairs Sara Chieffo issued the following statement:
+WASHINGTON, D.C. – In response to the Senate passing S.2012, the Energy Policy Modernization Act of 2015, LCV Vice President for Government Affairs Sara Chieffo issued the following statement:

 “While we appreciate that Senators Cantwell and Murkowski worked to keep the most egregious provisions out of this package, this energy bill is still a mixed bag that LCV cannot support.
 This package includes some important and widely supported provisions like the Land and Water Conservation Fund